 - 1. The mentor has left WVU, and the student is remaining at WVU.
 In advance of the initial mentor leaving the University, the student should meet with the Neuroscience Graduate Program Director to set up a plan to select a new advisor.
-The new advisor must fulfill the requirements described in the section titled Selection of dissertation committee and research advisor.
+The new advisor must fulfill the requirements described in the section titled Selection of Dissertation Committee and research advisor.
 A wide range of options is available when choosing a new advisor, ranging from continuing the student's current dissertation research to completely redesigning a research plan with a new dissertation committee.
 Decisions will be made on a case-by-case basis with the student's best interest being the primary goal. - 2.
 The student and mentor have irreconcilable differences.
 Student displeasure with their laboratory and/or mentor does not necessarily mean that the student will need to leave the laboratory.
 The key to handling this situation effectively is for the student to act quickly after sensing a problem.
 First, the student must discuss with the mentor what is troubling them.
-The mentor may not realize that the student has a problem and may be willing to work with the student in developing a solution.
-The student should consider that they might be expecting the mentor to fill too many roles and additional mentors may be helpful for concerns that are less "research based."
+The mentor may not be aware of the issue and alternative arrangements could be designed adding additional mentors may be helpful.
 Second, if talking with the mentor or spreading mentoring roles to other individuals does not solve the problem, then the student should discuss the issue with the Neuroscience Graduate Program Director.
-Third, if continuing in the mentor's laboratory is not an option, then the student will need to consult with the Neuroscience Graduate Program Director and the Assistant Vice President for

-Graduate Education to identify a new mentor.
+Third, if continuing in the mentor's laboratory is not an option, then the student will need to consult with the Neuroscience Graduate Program Director and the Assistant Vice President for Graduate Education to identify a new mentor.
 A new Dissertation Committee Form (see appendix) must be completed identifying the new research advisor and any changes in the composition of the dissertation advisory committee.
-Any additional complications should be resolved in consultation with the Neuroscience Program Director and the Assistant Vice President for Graduate Education such as obtaining an extension on the deadline to pass the candidacy exam.
+Any additional issues should be resolved in consultation with the Neuroscience Program Director and the Assistant Vice President for Graduate Education such as obtaining an extension on the deadline to pass the candidacy exam.